 The first section including repetition rate over 80 Hz may relieve a muscle tonus and/or relax the muscle.
 Further the section may improve local perfusion and/or metabolism.
 The short rectangular envelopes may cause effect similar to muscle blood pump.
-The increasing magnetic flux density may increase efficiency of the muscle blood pump.
+The increasing magnetic flux density 5 may increase efficiency of the muscle blood pump.
 The first section may prepare the treated muscle for treatment by the protocol.

 Second section may include a repetition rate in a range of 150 to 250 Hz.
-The maximal magnetic flux density may be maintained at 25, 50 or 75% of the maximal acceptable value which may be perceived by the patient.
-Trains may be not be modulated.
+The maximal magnetic flux density may be 10 maintained at 25, 50 or 75% of the maximal acceptable value which may be perceived by the patient.
+Trains may not be modulated.
 The rectangular envelope may be applied to the patient for a time period in a range of 5 to 10 seconds.
-Afterward the period of no applying the magnetic field to the patient may follow for a time in a range of 3 to 10 seconds.
-The total time duration of the burst may be in a range of 8 to 20 seconds.
-The section duration may be in a range of 50 to 250 seconds.
+Afterward the period of no applying the magnetic field to the 15 patient may follow for a time in a range of 3 to 10 seconds.
+The total time duration of the burst may be in a range of 50 to 250 seconds.

 The second section may be used for muscle relaxation.
-Relaxation section may enable long lasting treatment without exhausting the treated muscle.
+20 Relaxation section may enable long lasting treatment without exhausting the treated muscle.
 The high repetition rate may cause high quality muscle relaxation effect for the treated muscle.
 Further the relieved tonus may cause pain relief effect.
+25

 Third section may include a repetition rate in a range of 2 to 10 Hz.
 The maximal magnetic flux density may be maintained at maximal acceptable value which may be perceived by the patient.
 Trains may be modulated in magnetic flux density to a trapezoidal envelope.
-The trapezoidal envelope may include increasing transient time duration in a range of 0.5 to 1.5 seconds.
+The trap- 30 ezoidal envelope may include increasing transient time duration in a range of 0.5 to 1.5 seconds.
 After the magnetic flux density reaches the maximal value the magnetic flux density may be maintained at the maximal acceptable value for a time on a range of 0.5 to 1.5 seconds.
-Then the magnetic flux density may decrease to zero for a time in range 2.5 to 7.5 seconds.
+Then the 35 magnetic flux density may decrease to zero for a time in range 2.5 to 7.5 seconds.
 Afterward the period of no applying the magnetic field to the patient may follow for a time in a range of 3 to 12 seconds.
-Alternatively the magnetic field may be applied to the muscle as a train of single pulses of repetition rate in a range 1 to 5 Hz for a period in a range of 10 to 30 seconds.
+Alternatively, the magnetic field may be applied to the muscle as a train of single pulses 40 of repetition rate in a range 1 to 5 Hz for a period in a range of 10 to 30 seconds.
 The total time duration may be in a range 6 to 30 seconds.
 The section duration may be in a range of 30 to 110 seconds.

 The third section may be used for muscle relaxation.
-The relaxation section may prevent a lactate accumulation and 5 muscle pain after the treatment.
+The 45 relaxation section may prevent a lactate accumulation and muscle pain after the treatment.
 The relaxation section may cause massage effect and/or improve local blood circulation.

 Fourth section may include a repetition rate in a range of 150 to 250 Hz.
-The maximal magnetic flux density may be maintained at 25, 50 or 75% of the maximal acceptable 10 value which may be perceived by the patient.
-Trains may be not be modulated.
+The maximal magnetic flux density may be 50 maintained at 25, 50 or 75% of the maximal acceptable value which may be perceived by the patient.
+Trains may not be modulated.
 The rectangular envelope may be applied to the patient for a time period in a range of 5 to 10 seconds.
-Afterward the period of no applying the magnetic field to the patient may follow for a time in a range of 3 to 10 seconds.
-The total time duration of the burst may be in a range of 8 to 20 seconds.
-The section duration may be in a range of 50 to 250 seconds.
+Afterward the period of no applying the magnetic field to the 55 patient may follow for a time in a range of 3 to 10 seconds.
+The total time duration of the burst may be in a range of 50 to 20 seconds.